Telecommunication-Telemedia-Assessment/telecommunication-telemedia-assessment.github.io/README.md

 ### Models

+- [AVQBits](https://github.com/Telecommunication-Telemedia-Assessment/p1204_3_extensions): The AVQBits model collection is a set of open-source extensions for the ITU-T P.1204.3 model operating in different modes.

 - [P.1204.3 and P.1203 Overview](https://telecommunication-telemedia-assessment.github.io/bitstream_based_models/): An introduction to P.1203 and P.1204.3 models and their implementation.

 - [ITU-T P.1204.3 Reference Implementation](https://github.com/Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3): Open source reference implementation of ITU-T P.1204.3